Dreaming381/Latios-Framework-Documentation/Optimization Adventures/Part 9 - Transform Hierarchy 1.md

 ## A Race Condition in the Wild

+**Note: The issue discussed in this section has been fixed in Entities 1.3.10, but this section is left in as it provides useful insight.**

 I’ve often criticized Unity’s Transforms as being full of race conditions and being non-deterministic.
 I think a lot of people just skim past these remarks and never take the time to ask or try to understand what I mean.
 I could write